 2. Hire a white hat website hacker

 You’ll never know how secure your website is unless you see the vulnerabilities for yourself.
-If you really want to see where all the potential holes are, you can hire a hacker whose expertise is to find and potential security flaws for website security tests.
+If you really want to see where all the potential holes are, you can hire a hacker whose expertise is to find potential security flaws for website security tests.

 They’ll perform configuration testing, which checks the performance of a system against various combinations of software and hardware to find out the best configuration under which the system can work without issues.

 An SSL certificate is vital for encrypting data between your website and your customers.
 Encryption means that even if data is breached, it cannot be deciphered.
 An SSL certificate is clearly visible via a small padlock in the far left corner of the address.
 It’s a visual cue to both consumers and Google that a website is protected and secured.